rsibanez89/simple-user-auth-sails/README.md

-# Example application to learn how to authenticate users in sails
+# Example application to learn how to authenticate users in sails by using sails-auth
 Simple Nodejs + Sailsjs application that allows to post messages to authenticated users.

 ![Build Status](https://travis-ci.org/rsibanez89/simple-user-auth-sails.svg?branch=master)